lorenzo85/scenarios-ica/traffic-management-traffic-shifting/step2/text.md

-The Kubernetes *notification-service* service is currently routing 50% to *v1* and 50% to *v2*, load balancing the requests evenly, therefore:
+Before applying any Istio traffic rules, the standard Kubernetes `Service` object performs round-robin load balancing across all pods matching its selector — regardless of version label.

+Since there are equal numbers of `v1` and `v2` pods, Kubernetes distributes traffic approximately 50/50:
-- ~ 50% of the notifications are sent via *EMAIL*
+- ~50% of notifications are sent via *EMAIL* (v1)
-- ~ 50% of the notifications are sent both via *EMAIL* and *SMS*
+- ~50% of notifications are sent via *EMAIL* and *SMS* (v2)

-Verify it using:
+Verify the current default Kubernetes routing by sending 20 requests:

 ```bash
 kubectl exec -it tester -- bash -c \